jjhiggz/zod-migrations/README.md

 - Cambria can track changes to nested objects very smoothly
 - Allows you to do more powerful changes

-For example you can do shit like this very smoothly in Cambria
+For example you can do things like this very smoothly in Cambria

 go from this